hyperledger/fabric-samples/chaincode-docker-devmode/README.rst

 commands for create and join channel are embedded in the CLI container, so we can jump immediately to the chaincode calls.

+.. note:: TLS is not enabled as it is not supported when running chaincode in dev mode.

 Terminal 2 - Build & start the chaincode
 ----------------------------------------